brianhill/physics-ii/daily_schedule-term_5.md

 *A VERY TENTATIVE OUTLINE FOLLOWS*

-*WE MUST BE WILLING TO SLOW DOWN IF THIS TURNS OUT TO BE TOO FAST, AND FRANKLY, THAT IS REALISTIC*
+*WE MUST BE WILLING TO SLOW DOWN IF THIS TURNS OUT TO BE TOO FAST A PACE*

-### Week 8 &mdash; Wave Functions
+### Week 8 &mdash; Continue Wave Functions

 * Tuesday, Mar.
-12 &mdash; Q9
+12 &mdash; Finish Q9 and start Q10 &mdash; [Veritasium video on walkers](https://youtu.be/WIyTZDHuarQ) found by Miles
 * Friday, Mar.
 15 &mdash; Q10

 ### Week 9 &mdash;